itsDavidSQ/laravel-api-redaktor/README.md

 Sometimes in a revision, you may have the need to target certain route(s).
 You could do so by naming each of them in your route definition and checking in your revision if the name is the one expected.
 However, this becomes tedious and brittle when you are targeting a bunch of routes.

-To address this, Laravel Redaktør ships with a feature that allows you to tag and check for tags in your routes easily.
+To address this, Laravel API Redaktør ships with a feature that allows you to tag and check for tags in your routes easily.

 Tag a route:
 ```php